Deep learning for classifying dynamical states from time series via recurrence plots: Introduction

-In our study, we propose a deep learning model that incorporates ResNet-50\cite{resnet50} as a backbone for feature extraction from recurrence plots, followed by two parallel branches inspired by the DSRNet architecture \cite{zhai2020dsrnet}.
-These branches are designed to emphasize features corresponding to various directional edges, which are important for recurrence plots.
-We then compare the performance of our proposed model against a standard ResNet-50 implementation.
-In the proposed deep learning model, we provide RPs as input images, and train the model to classify time series into one of the six categories: periodic, quasi-periodic, chaotic, hyperchaotic, white noise, or red noise.
-We demonstrate that our approach offers higher accuracy and greater computational efficiency compared to traditional RQA-based methods and other CNN-based methods that uses RPs as input images.
+In our study, we introduce a dual-branch deep learning model named DBResNet-50, which incorporates ResNet-50\cite{resnet50} as the backbone for feature extraction from images of RPs, followed by two parallel branches inspired by the DSRNet architecture \cite{zhai2020dsrnet}.
+These branches are designed to emphasize features corresponding to various directional edges, which are highly relevant for RPs.
+We then evaluate the performance of our proposed model along with the standard ResNet-50.
+We also consider the MobileNetV2 model \cite{sandler2018mobilenetv2}, which is a lighter architecture with fewer parameters than ResNet-50.

+All three models are trained on recurrence plots to classify time series into seven categories—periodic, quasi-periodic, chaotic, hyperchaotic, white noise, pink noise, and red noise, with the noise types chosen due to their prevalence in natural systems.
+Then, we compare their performances on a variety of data sets, derived from synthetic and real world systems.
+The results show that our dual-branch architecture achieves the highest accuracy while maintaining superior computational efficiency.

 Our paper is organized as follows.
-In section~\ref{sec:methodology} we discuss the methodology for the classification of nonlinear time series by integrating machine learning models and recurrence plots.
-Section~\ref{sec:results} presents the results that show the performance of our proposed model for simulation and real-world data sets.
-In the concluding section ~\ref{sec:conclusion}, we summarize the results and indicate promising future extensions for our model.
+In section~\ref{sec:methodology}, we discuss the methodology for the classification of nonlinear time series by integrating machine learning models and recurrence plots.
+Section~\ref{sec:results} presents the results that show the performance of the deep learning models for simulation and real-world data sets.
+Section~\ref{sec:Discussion} discusses the applicability as well as the limitations of our approach.
+In Section~\ref{sec:conclusion}, we summarize the results and indicate promising future extensions for our model.